SIGPLAN/SIGPLAN.github.io/Conferences/PLDI.md

 **Practices of PLDI**

 The document [Practices of PLDI](http://www.sigplan.org/sites/default/files/PracticesofPLDI.pdf) describes the contract between PLDI organizers and the broader community.
-The document was approved in June 2013.
+The document was approved in June 2013 and revised in August 2015.
 The Chair of the PLDI Steering Committee has the source for the document and is responsible for maintaining it in consultation with the PLDI Steering Committee and the broader community.

 **Most Influential PLDI Paper Award**